forbesguthrie/vReferenceCards/README.md

 # vReference Card collaboration hub
 This project is a hub for the VMware community to obtain, review, update and create new vReference Cards.

 Currently the DCV version 6.0 is early work-in-progress.
 Once that has matured we can fork this off to start a 6.5 version and other cards.
-See the README.md file in the root of the data-center-virtualization-6.0 folder for more details of the current work.
+See the **README.md** and **TODO.md** file in the root of the data-center-virtualization-6.0 folder for more details of the current work.

 ## History
 If you're not familiar with vReference cards, you can see a previous example here: http://www.vreference.com/vsphere-5-card/